DETAILED ACTION

 the connector assembly for transport of the fluid therethrough (see Fig. 7).

-Rebello fails to disclose that the disclosed connector assembly comprising: a male connector comprising a male portion provided at one end of the male connector, wherein the male portion comprises: a conical sealing frustum, wherein the conical sealing frustum comprises a convex face; a female connector comprising a female portion at one end of the female connector, wherein the female portion comprises: a female flange having a seat portion, wherein the seat portion has a slanted straight face; wherein the male connector is operatively coupled to the female connector such that the conical sealing frustum forms a line seal with the seat portion of the female connector.
+Rebello fails to disclose that the disclosed connector assembly comprising: a male connector comprising a male portion provided at one end of the male connector, wherein the male portion comprises: a conical sealing frustum, wherein the conical sealing frustum comprises a convex face; a female connector comprising a female portion at one end of the female connector, wherein the female portion comprises: a female flange having a seat portion, wherein the seat portion has a slanted straight face; wherein the male connector is operatively coupled to the female connector such that the conical sealing frustum forms a line seal with the seat portion of the female connector, and wherein the fluid comprises steam.

 However, FR-020 discloses a connection between tubular members, similar to that of Rebello.
 FR-020 also teaches the details to the details between the connection between tubular members.
 Where such would before allowing a joint connection to be assembled or disassembled when a needs arises, such as during instillation or disassembly, alternatively, such a structural arrangement would have yielded the same predictable results of forming a leak free structure that directs the fluid flowing through it.